Tram İzmir: Service

 The system operates 24/7 with a varying headway.
 On the Karşıyaka and Çiğli line, there is a ten-minute headway.
-On the Konak line, during Monday through Saturday, there is a six/seven and a half-minute headway and during Sunday, there is a seven and a half/ten-minute headway.
+On the Konak line, Monday through Saturday, there is a six/seven and a half-minute headway.
+On Sunday, there is a seven and a half/ten-minute headway.
 In 2018, İzmir Tram transported 110,000 passengers per day.

-Future Developments
+Future developments

 A new line from Yeni Girne to Örnekköy is in its tender phase.
-Construction is set to begin in early 2024.
+Construction was set to begin in early 2024.

 Infrastructure

 The system operates on its own right of way as well as automobile lanes, despite the latter utilized less so, and is electrified with 750 V DC overhead wire and consists of Communications-based train control (CBTC) signalling.
 Most of the network is double-tracked, except for a short portion between Karşıyaka pier and Alaybey.
 The tracks are standard track gauge at 1,435 mm (4 ft 8 ^{1}⁄_{2} in).Both lines will have their own storage and maintenance depots, in Mavişehir and Halkapınar respectively.
 The tramcars are produced by Hyundai Rotem plant in Adapazarı.
 The double-ended 32 m (105 ft)-long five-module tramcars are each 43.1 t heavy.
 They have 48 seating capacity, and can carry up to 285 passengers each.
 Service speed is 24 km/h (15 mph), and top speed is 70 km/h (43 mph).